Puzzle inventory, in chronological order, with dates and number of pieces:

 16 Animali - Resin

-Enzo Mari (27 April 1932–), a famed Italian designer, can be said to be a major figure in cluster puzzle history, albeit his role per se is overstated.
+Enzo Mari (27 April 1932–19 October 2020), a famed Italian designer, can be said to be a major figure in cluster puzzle history, albeit his role per se is overstated.
 He produced two themed (animals and sea) puzzles for the Italian design and plastic products manufacturer Danese Milano, in 1957 and 1963, with ‘16 Animali’, and ‘16 Pesci’ (Fish), the number reflecting the number of motifs/pieces.
-The puzzles are of a somewhat simplified, stylized nature, of relatively few pieces, with some introduced articulations and are without interior detail, save for an eye.
+The puzzles are of a somewhat simplified, stylised nature, of relatively few pieces, with some introduced articulations and are without interior detail, save for an eye.
 A variety of orientations are shown.
 The pieces serve as both a puzzle and plaything in their own right (and are pictured as such).

-Although the tessellation principle is generally followed, there is, in general, a ‘rounding off’ in places and some animals can be seen to have forced definitions, such as the snake and the pig, and so lack the rigour of the stricter tessellation standards.
+Although the tessellation principle is generally followed, there is, in general, a ‘rounding off’ in places, and some animals can be seen to have forced definitions, such as the snake and the pig, and so lack the rigour of the stricter tessellation standards.
 However, this is relatively minor, albeit still noticeable to the discerning viewer.
 The animals are generally simplified, as well as on occasion stylised, for instance, the hippopotamus and giraffe.
 However, most are proportioned.
-The puzzles have been lauded in the design world, and are in the collections of the Stedelijk Museum (Netherlands) and the Art Institute of Chicago.
+The puzzles have been lauded in the design world and are in the collections of the Stedelijk Museum (Netherlands) and the Art Institute of Chicago.

 Of interest would be knowing if he was influenced by M. C. Escher, either directly or indirectly, with knowledge of his Plane Filling I and II, and his tessellation work in general.
 No mention is made of this aspect in any discussion.
 Of note is that Plane Filling I is of 1951, and so possibly he was inspired by this upon seeing this work (Plane Filling II is of 1957).
 However, this is pure speculation.
-Of that time, Escher was still relatively unknown, and essentially unpublished, and so I consider it unlikely that Mari knew of this previous work, and indeed, of the genre itself.
+Of that time, Escher was still relatively unknown and essentially unpublished, and so I consider it unlikely that Mari knew of this previous work, and indeed, of the genre itself.

 Patent